KrzysztofPa/optad360/README.md

 Now you can communicate with server, by 2 endpoints (propose to use Postman-like app).
 #### POST:
-{yourLocalHostServer)/post - with body JSON. example of JSON:
+{yourLocalHostServer)/post - with JSON in body.
+example of JSON:
 ```
 {"settings":{"currency":"EUR","PeriodLength":1,"groupby":""},"headers":["URLs","Tags","DATE","Estimated revenue","Ad impressions","Ad eCPM","CLICKS","Ad CTR"]}
 ```